-A copy of the 2022 Annual Report (including the consolidated financial statements for fiscal year 2022, the statutory financial statements of Transocean Ltd. for fiscal year 2022 and the audit reports on such consolidated and statutory financial statements) and the 2022 Swiss Compensation Report is available for physical inspection at our registered office:
+A copy of the 2023 Annual Report (including the consolidated financial statements for fiscal year 2023, the statutory financial statements of Transocean Ltd. for fiscal year 2023 and the audit reports on such consolidated and statutory financial statements), the 2023 Swiss Statutory Report on Non-Financial Matters and the 2023 Swiss Statutory Compensation Report is available electronically on our website at www.deepwater.com.